People

 Sadie North

-I am a sophomore in the COMD program with minors in gerontology, family science, and music.
+I am a senior in the COMD program with minors in gerontology, family science, and music.
 I am from San Francisco and love being involved in research that can be applied to medical and speech therapy work.
 My grandpa has had multiple strokes and I have a huge appreciation for the effects of speech pathology on aphasia.

 Macall Walker